 How quick we are to think about what we can’t do!
 If I asked you to tell me what you like about yourself I expect you’d find it challenging, but if I asked you to tell me what you don’t like, I’m sure you could reel off a long list of things you think are wrong with you.

-What do you really want in 2012?
+What do you really want this year?
 If you could have anything, what would it be?
-Whatever you want, I invite you to choose to have more fun than you’ve ever had before creating it, after all it’s not the goal itself that’s important but the journey to it!
+Whatever you want, I invite you to choose to have more fun than you’ve ever had before, creating it.
+After all, it’s not the goal itself that’s important, but the journey to it!